-candidate must be attached to this sh neet. ,

-Candidate's Name: Car ndidate's I.D.
+This sheet must be completed and signed by the and placed on top of the candidate's work. candidate must be attached to this sheet.
+5, Candidate's Name: Candidate's I.D.
 Number:

-Paper Number: III Part i

-Name of food commodity in focus:

-Maximum 100 marks Tutor Moderator Final Mark

-FOOD EXPERIMENT

-Aims And Design 5 marks

-Planning and Implementation 25 marks

-Presentation of Results and Conclusions 10 marks
+Maximum Tutor Moderator Final 100 marks Mark FOOD EXPERIMENT Aims And Design 5 marks Planning and Implementation 25 marks Presentation of Results and 10 marks Conclusions Evaluation 10 marks FOOD PRODUCTION Aims and Design 5 marks Planning and Implementation 25 marks Presentation of Results and 10 marks Conclusions

 Evaluation 10 marks

-FOOD PRODUCTION

-Aims and Design 5 marks

-Planning and Implementation 25 marks

-Presentation of Results and 10 marks

-Conclusions

-Evaluation 10 marks

 Total Mark

-ARK (max. : •
+FINAL MA ARK (max.
+10%):

-AUTHENTICATION by the HOME E CONOMICS AN D HUMAN E COLOGY TUTO R
+AUTHENTICATION by the HOME E ECONOMICS AN D HUMAN E ECOLOGY TU TOR

-I declare that the candidate's activiti to the best of my knowledge, no a acceptable under the scheme of asse assistance has been given apart from any which is
+I declare that the candidate's activit to the best of my knowledge, no acceptable under the scheme of asse assistance has been given apart from a ny which is

 Signature: Date:

-Name of Tutor (block letters): Ad dress of Tu tor:
+Name of Tutor (block letters): Ad dress of Tu itor: